whoisoscar/LaCasa/README.md

 # LaCasa
 LaCasa aims to help you find the ideal neighbourhood.

-A flask app that reads and filters data using binary trees.
+A flask app that reads and filters data using multiple complex algorithms.

 <table>
   <tr>